 Staff on furlough leave continue to accrue annual leave as normal.

 The duration of any specific period of furlough leave will vary depending on individual circumstances.
-The minimum furlough period is 3 consecutive weeks and many furlough durations will be influenced by Government advice around when and how the current restrictions may be lifted or eased.
+The minimum furlough period is seven days and many furlough durations will be influenced by Government advice around when and how the current restrictions may be lifted or eased.
 Those on furlough leave will receive further communication and notice ahead of any return to work.

 No, you don’t need to be available for work while you are furloughed.
 However, you should bear in mind that we may need to ask you to return to work at relatively short notice as guidance on dealing with coronavirus changes regularly.